hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 > When an agent logs out, we clear the relation between this agent and all users he/she might have interacted with earlier.

-Apart from the above, one can choose between the two **Chat Assignment Algorithms** on Smart Agent Chat, you can read more about it [here (https://docs.haptik.ai/agent-chat/chat-assignment).
+Apart from the above, one can choose between the two **Chat Assignment Algorithms** on Smart Agent Chat, you can read more about it [here](https://docs.haptik.ai/agent-chat/chat-assignment).

 >  Our bot is a special agent, code named ‘Gogo’